Coronavirus In Greater-Sacramento Region: Where Are The Confirmed Cases?

-SACRAMENTO (CBS13) — There are now more than 335 confirmed cases of coronavirus in California, dozens of which are in the greater-Sacramento region.
+SACRAMENTO (CBS13) — There are now 472 confirmed cases of coronavirus in California, dozens of which are in the greater-Sacramento region.

 As the virus continues to spread, several local counties — Sacramento, Placer, Solano, and Yolo — are focusing on reducing the risk to vulnerable populations.
 This marks a shift from containment of COVID-19 to mitigation.